|SSM Cardinal Glennon Children's Medical Center|

-Sometimes, though, melanocytes can malfunction.
+Sometimes, though, melanocytes can stop working normally.
 Because of a genetic change (mutation), they can begin growing out of control, sticking together to form lesions or tumors, crowding out healthy cells, and damaging surrounding tissue.
-This is cancer.
+This condition is known as cancer.

 Melanoma that's caught early, when it's still on the surface of the skin, can be cured.
-But undetected melanoma can grow downward into the skin until it reaches the blood vessels and lymphatic system.
+But if melanoma is not treated, it can grow downward into the skin until it reaches the blood vessels and lymphatic system.
 These two systems can act like a highway for the cancer cells, allowing them easy access to distant organs like the lungs or the brain.
 That's why early detection is so important.

 How People Get It

-How does a normal melanocyte become malignant?
+How does a normal melanocyte turn cancerous?
 Researchers believe it's probably a combination of genetic and behavioral factors.
-But one of the most important common denominators is sun damage.
+But one of the most important common contributors is UV sun damage.
 Cells that have been damaged by UV rays are more likely to become cancerous over time.

-And though you might think that occupational exposure — being in the sun because you work outside, for example — would be associated with a higher risk, research has shown that it's actually recreational exposure that has the potential to do the most damage.
-So short bouts of bad, blistering sunburn that a child may get during a day at the beach or the park or even on the family vacation may be more harmful than lower level, everyday exposure.
+And though you might think that ongoing exposure — being in the sun because you work outside, for example — would increase someone's risk of melanoma, it's actually occasional exposure that has the potential to do the most damage.
+So short bouts of bad, blistering sunburn that a child may get during a day at the beach or the park or even on the family vacation may be more harmful than lower-level, everyday exposure.

-Not long ago, most people — including doctors — thought it was safe and even healthy to lather up with oil and tan as much as they wanted.
+But today's melanoma rates also have a lot to do with false beliefs about tanning from years ago.
+Most people — including some doctors — once thought it was safe and even healthy for people to lather up with oil and tan as much as they wanted.
 In the 1960s and '70s, metallic reflectors and baby oil were all the rage.
 Then, in the 1980s, tanning beds and sun lamps became popular, and many people began believing it was actually safer to get a "base tan" indoors before heading out into the summer sun or going on a tropical vacation.